Subscribe To National Vodka Day!

 The versatile, once virtually tasteless and odorless tipple accounts for almost 20 to 25 per cent of spirits sold today in North America, making it our most popular libation, a feat that occurred in the 1970s when it outpaced bourbon as America’s favorite spirit.
 We raise our glass on October 4 to toast National Vodka Day!

-Celebrating with Flavors & Choices
+Celebrating with Flavours & Choices

 Hard to believe that vodka was often called flavorless and that the biggest debate was “Shaken vs. Stirred”.